Deploy Keycloak Using Podman on Oracle Linux

 podman ps

-7. (Optional) How to confirm the Postgres container's environment variables.
+7. (Optional) Confirm the PostgreSQL container's environment variables.

 podman exec myPostgresDB env

-Now that Postgres is running, either the command-line can be used to connect to the database, or use PGAdmin, a web-based GUI tool used to connect to Postgres servers.
-The following steps demonstrate how to get PGAdmin working in Podman.
+Now that PostgreSQL is running, you can connect to the database using the command line or pgAdmin, a web-based GUI tool.
+The following steps demonstrate how to get pgAdmin working in Podman.

 podman pull docker.io/dpage/pgadmin4:latest